 Repeating trends is the concept of this commercially aimed collection for womenswear.
-For me 'commercial' means original ideas with familiar edge, though the entity needs some artistry too.
-Visits to botanical gardens and secret backyards, intriguingly detailed, speckled, wet, glossy, and ombré surfaces are interpreted into all-time favourite floral, camouflage, and animal prints in the mood of sensuality and disobedience.
+For me commercial means original ideas with familiar edge, though the entity needs some artistry too alongside simplicity.
+Visits to botanical gardens and secret backyards, intriguingly detailed, speckled, furry, and glossy surfaces are interpreted into all-time favourite floral, camouflage, and animal prints in the mood of sensuality, femininity, and disobedience.

 The entire collection is available on request.